-This Macmillan funded project works with families in North Tyneside, South Tyneside and parts of South East Northumberland.
+This Macmillan funded action-research project works with families in North Tyneside, South Tyneside and parts of South East Northumberland.

 Our Family Entrepreneurs are parents who have experienced similar issues and they work on bespoke packages of support for whole families to ensure that children and young people in families facing cancer are supported and that the impact on their educational, health and social development are not adversely impacted.